 We know all the tactics and tricks insurance companies employ to deny claims.
 We can build a strong case on your behalf and argue that you deserve benefits.
 Your workers’ compensation lawyer from the Law Offices of Anidjar & Levine can oversee the entire claims process.

-Frequently Asked Questions About the Claims Process
+Frequently Asked Questions About Seeking Workers’ Compensation in Naples

 We want to pre-emptively address some of your concerns about the claims process.
 Here are some questions we frequently get from our clients: